tarantool/crud/README.md

 ### Storage call

 `crud.storage_call()` and `crud.storage_call_many()` call named stored
-functions on masters of the replicasets selected by vshard.
+functions on the storage masters selected by the supplied bucket or key.
 The target must be created with a persistent `body` in `box.func` on every storage where it can be called.
 The caller must have `execute` access to that function.
 Functions without a stored body and functions with `setuid = true` are rejected before execution.

 This API is designed and tested for Tarantool Enterprise 2.11 and 3.x.